 A valid picture Identification is required for student teaching.
-Students should scan their East Stroudsburg University identification or valid driver’s license, save it as a pdf file, and email it to the Office of Field Experiences and Partnerships (gafe@po-box.esu.edu).
+Students should scan their East Stroudsburg University identification or valid driver’s license, save it as a pdf file, print, copy, and turn it into the Office of Field Experience and Partnerships with all other clearances in Stroud 214.

 Praxis/Pearson Tests: